Board of Trustees

 2024 Elections

 Full members were invited to stand for five Trustee positions; Trustee (Education), Trustee (Membership), Trustee (Professional Standards), Trustee (Research) and Honorary Treasurer.
-See the candidates here
+See the results here